 If you determine that you are required to file estimated tax, mail your initial payment along with Form 602ES.
-The estimated tax worksheet and Form 602ES are on Page 14.
+The estimated tax worksheet is on the Form 602ES.
 Include your corporate name, address, telephone number, Federal Employer Identification Number, and the taxable year.
-You will receive a personalized coupon booklet containing Form 602ES to be used for remittance of the remaining installments.
 For more information, contact the Department at 1-877-423-6711.